Edward Moore’s Cornbread Dressing

-Meanwhile, cube the French bread and toast in a 350 degree oven until brown, crunchy and aromatic (about 20 minutes).
-Let cool and place in very large mixing bowl.
+Meanwhile, cube the French bread and toast in a 350-degree oven until brown, crunchy and aromatic (about 20 minutes).
+Let cool and place in a very large mixing bowl.

-Break apart baked cornbread and add to bread cubes in mixing bowl.
+Break apart baked cornbread and add to bread cubes in a mixing bowl.

-Beat the two eggs in a small bowl and set aside
+Beat the two eggs in a small bowl and set them aside.

-Mix with your hands and keep adding stock until mixture very wet but not soupy
+Mix with your hands and keep adding stock until the mixture is very wet but not soupy.

-An hour before dinner put in 325 degree oven until it reaches an internal temperature of 160 degrees (about 40 minutes)
+An hour before dinner put in a 325-degree oven until it reaches an internal temperature of 160 degrees (about 40 minutes)